Foundation Doctor's 2023 Guide to West Midlands Central

-West Midlands Central Foundation School is a small and competitive deanery around Birmingham.
+West Midlands Central Foundation School is part of Health Education England West Midlands and is a small and competitive deanery around Birmingham.
 It composes several DGHs with surprisingly high acuity and notoriously excellent teaching, focused around a major city.
 It has at its heart the Queen Elizabeth Hospital, an enormous major trauma centre with world-leading transplant and intensive care medicine, plus military links leading to some of the most interesting of cases in the country.
 Despite the draw of this central hub, all the hospitals are busy, but you might find more teaching and support in the district general hospitals.

 Foundation School Statistics